KevinBongart/dotfiles/README.md

 These are my own config files for:

+- .gemrc
+- .gitconfig
+- .rspec
-- Zsh
+- .zshrc
-- Git
+- oh-my-zsh
-- Rspec
+- Sublime Text 3